SanzharMrz/pic-folder-parser/README.md

 # Folder pictures parsing service

 ## Description
 Use Python?
 Want to detect some faces?
 Maybe parse some folders?
 TLooking for elegant solution?
-This service brings the SOTA face detection cv2 architecture to your Python App!
+This service brings the SOTA face detection architecture to your Python application!

 ## Installation
 ```bash